-Mrs. Wages® Lite Fruit Pectin Home Jell® is special fruit pectin that does not require sugar to gel, so you can enjoy the true fruit goodness and fresh fruit taste of jam or jelly made with reduced sugar or with no added sugar.
+Mrs. Wages® Sugar Free Fruit Pectin Home Jell® is special fruit pectin that does not require sugar to gel, so you can enjoy the true fruit goodness and fresh fruit taste of jam or jelly made with reduced sugar or with no added sugar.
 If you prefer, sweeten your jam or jelly with a non- sugar sweetener.

 Yes, jelly made with less sugar, or sweetened with non-sugar products, will be less clear than regular jelly.
 This won’t affect its good, fruit flavor.
 You may see some “weeping” or surface moisture after jam or jelly has been opened and refrigerated.
 Small amounts of liquid won’t affect flavor or texture.
 It can be absorbed from jelly surface with a paper towel or stirred back into jam.
 Texture may change after refrigeration.
 You may notice a firmer set and a slight loss of spread ability.
 (Soft-set jam or jelly can be firmed by refrigerating.